 University of Missouri-Columbia

-Teaching in M.Sc.
-(Learning Technologies & Design / Online-Educator)
+Online-Teaching in the M.Sc. program (Learning Technologies & Design / Online-Educator / Technology in Schools)

-and doctoral program Information Science and Learning Technologies
+and in-person teaching in the doctoral program of Information Science and Learning Technologies:

 - Active Learning with